 Given the well-established ability to help promote energy levels, lower apathy, and elevate mood, it only stands to reason that one of the most common medical benefits of sativa marijuana strains is to ease symptoms of depression.

-Often, patients that are diagnosed with depression find it difficult to find meaning in day-to-day life and everyday situations.
-They are overcoming with a sense of apathy and find that nothing is worthwhile.
-In our experience – and not to mention the experience of millions of cannabis users worldwide – a potent sativa strain would work wonders in helping to mitigate (and possibly even reverse) these feelings.
+Often, patients diagnosed with depression find it difficult to find meaning in day-to-day life and everyday situations.
+They are overcome with a sense of apathy and find that nothing is worthwhile.
+In our experience – and not to mention the experience of millions of cannabis users worldwide – a potent sativa strain may work wonders in helping to mitigate these feelings.

 5 | Promotes Creativity and Focus

-Not that a lack of creativity should really be defined as a “medical condition,” but a lack of focus certainly would be – especially given the prevalence of things like adult onset ADHD in the United States.
+Not that a lack of creativity should be defined as a “medical condition,” but a lack of focus certainly could be – especially given the prevalence of things like adult-onset ADHD in the United States.

-In this particular instance however, the medical effects of sativa strains in terms of promoting focus and creativity would largely be dependent on the chemical makeup of the individual in question – perhaps moreso than any other condition.
-However, increased focus would surely be more of a symptom of a sativa strain than an indica strain.
+In this particular instance, however, the medicinal effects of sativa strains in terms of promoting focus and creativity would largely be dependent on the chemical makeup of the individual in question – perhaps more so than any other condition.
+However, increased focus would surely be more common from a sativa strain than an indica strain.

 Medical Uses of Sativa Strains: Wrapping it All Up

 As you can see, the medical uses of sativa marijuana strains are largely centered around increased energy and elevated mood.
-While indica strains are famous for producing the stereotpcial “stoning effect” (i.e. gazing aimlessly into nothing), sativas are much more centered around laughter and social activity.
-When you hear about those uncontrollable fits of the giggles that people get when high, it’s likely due to a sativa strain.
+While indica strains are famous for producing the stereotypical couch-lock effect, sativas are more centered around a cerebral, energetic high.

-With that in mind, the most obvious medical benefits of sativa marijuana strains are to improve mood disorders, decrease levels of depression, and promote happiness and social interaction.
-If these sound like effects that may benefit you therapeutically, perhaps try and pick a good landrace sativa flower on your next dispensary visit — if you can find one.
+With that in mind, the most obvious medical benefits of sativa marijuana strains are improving mood disorders, decreasing levels of depression, and promoting happiness and social interaction.
+If these sound like effects that may benefit you therapeutically, perhaps it’s time to pick a good landrace sativa flower on your next dispensary visit — if you can find one.